Protective Measures

 Access training courses on how to identify risks and vulnerabilities to mitigate IED threats to critical infrastructure.

-For more information about OBP's Training Program and the types of courses we offer, visit the OBP Training page.
+For more information about the Office for Bombing Prevention (OBP) Training Program and the types of courses we offer, visit the OBP Training page.

 IED Explosive Effects and Mitigation Course (AWR-337)